angelinewang/realm_rn/README.md

 --> Because Hooks cannot be used inside the service
 2. Call `tokenService.getUserId` with `authData` argument
 3. `setUserId` to response returned from `tokenService.getUserId(authData)`

+12 Dec 2022
+= Decided to defer the issue with logins without token to later